 Figure 3-4.
-Scene Recognition - Macro
+Scene Recognition: Macro

 Of course, scene recognition depends on the camera's programming, which may not interpret every scene the same way that you would.
 If that becomes a problem, you may want to make individual settings using one of the more advanced shooting modes, such as Program, Aperture Priority, Shutter Priority, or Manual.
-Or, you can turn the mode dial to the SCN position and select a scene setting that better fits the current situation.